 We drove to the ticket office grabbed our ticket and after waiting for a little we hopped on the bus for a 15 minutes ride inside the Alexandre’s (the family that owns the land) property to the Hobbiton.
 I won’t lie during the drive I had teary eyes.

-See there is a small detail that I don’t remember seeing on their site when booking your tickets (maybe it’s there but I didn’t see it) although…. when you really think about it it makes total sense.
+See there is a small detail that I don’t remember seeing on their site when booking our tickets (maybe it’s there but I didn’t see it) although…. when you really think about it makes total sense.
 That is that the set was left exactly the way it was for the movies.
-And the thing is that all the scene inside hobbit holes where shot in Wellington in a movie studio.
+And the thing is that all the scene inside hobbit holes were shot in Wellington in a movie studio.
 Which mean that all the hobbit holes are empty and you can’t get inside.
 There is no inside of Bag End nor any other little house.
 Which was heartbreaking.

 Some people will comment that they could have created one hole where you can get it just for the illusion and I’ll be honest I disagree.
-Because would mean that you’ll see something that was never used in the movies in the first place, something that is not authentic.
+Because it would mean that you’ll see something that was never used in the movies in the first place, something that is not authentic.
 And I prefer to visit something authentic than something fake jut for the sake of a photo.
 But this is my opinion.

 Also, another thing that is worth mentioning is that this is a movie set, not an amusement park!
 Which mean that there are not people dressed as hobbits(es) walking around and pretending to live there.
 The place is more like a museum and I personally appreciate that tremendously.
 Both the Alexander family and Peter Jackson wanted to keep it as it was for the movies and that what they’ve done.

 So if you expect to see an actor playing an ugly version on Frodo you won’t get that.
 And for me, that was perfectly fine.
-You might see some of the visitors dressed as elves though, we had a sweet couple with us.
+You might see some visitors dressed as elves though, we had a sweet couple with us.
 I still believe that the place was amazing and worth it.